Why Troubleshooting Microsoft Endpoint Manager Matters?

 Image Source: Microsoft

-Sometimes apps crash even after successful deployment.
+Issue: Sometimes apps crash even after successful deployment.
 This often happens due to compatibility issues, corrupted files or outdated versions.
+How To Fix It:- Test with a Pilot Group: Always roll out new apps to a small group first to identify issues early.

 - Verify Version Compatibility: Confirm that the app version works smoothly with the device OS.